 - Inertron, the metallic material that's the hardest substance in the universe.
 It exists in the 30th century setting of the Legion Of Superheroes.

 - Kryptonian metals in DC Comics are usually shown to be unnaturally durable.

-- The Day The Earth Stood Still, the original one, doesn't specify the metal Klaatu's ship is made of, but it's made clear that the blowtorches and whatever other tools the humans are using can't penetrate it or melt it or even really affect it.
+- The Day the Earth Stood Still (1951) doesn't specify the metal Klaatu's ship is made of, but it's made clear that the blowtorches and whatever other tools the humans are using can't penetrate it or melt it or even really affect it.

 - Mithril silver from The Lord of the Rings and other works set in Middle Earth.
 One of the more realistic depictions of this trope, wearing a shirt made of it will stop sharp objects from piercing or cutting, but it will not stop blunt trauma.

-- In the Star Wars Expanded Universe, phrik is a metal strong enough to resist lightsabers, and a container of it survived the destruction of Alderaan.
+- Phrik is a metal strong enough to resist lightsabers, and a container of it survived the destruction of Alderaan.

 - The quantum crystalline armor that the Sun Crusher's hull was made from, protected it from the crushing pressures within the gas giant Yavin and took a black hole to destroy.

 - Valyrian steel in A Song of Ice and Fire, being based on Damascus steel.

 - Larry Niven's Ringworld features scrith, which was described as being really strong.

 - Some of the creepy artifacts associated with the Cthulhu Mythos are made from unknown metals that could not be scratched or melted with human technologies of the day.